-Dwelling Unit re-occupies the Dwelling Unit as the Landlord's Primary Residence, and thereafter the Landlord resides continually in the Dwelling Unit as the Landlord's Primary Residence for at least 12 consecutive months.
+Temporary Tenancy means a Tenancy in a Dwelling Unit which has been the Landlord's Primary Residence for at least three (3) months prior to the inception of the Temporary Tenancy, which Tenancy has a fixed term at the end of which the Landlord within sixty (60) days of the Tenant's vacating the Dwelling Unit re-occupies the Dwelling Unit as the Landlord's Primary Residence, and thereafter the Landlord resides continually in the Dwelling Unit as the Landlord's Primary Residence for at least twelve (12) consecutive months.

-- UU.
-Tenancy.
-"Tenancy" means the right or entitlement of a Tenant to use or occupy a Rental Unit. - VV.
-Tenant.
-"Tenant" means a tenant, subtenant, lessee, sub-lessee, roommate with Landlord's consent or any other person or entity entitled under the terms of a Rental Agreement for the use or occupancy of any Rental Unit and (i) has the legal responsibility for the payment of Rent for a Rental Unit or (ii) has agreed to pay the Rent for a Rental Unit; "Tenant" includes a duly appointed conservator or legal guardian of a Tenant as defined in this section but excludes a property manager who occupies a Dwelling Unit on the property and has a written agreement with the Landlord under which the property manager does not pay the full amount of Rent that would otherwise be paid for a Comparable Rental Unit on the property.
+Tenancy means the right or entitlement of a Tenant to use or occupy a Rental Unit.

+Tenant means a tenant, subtenant, lessee, sub-lessee, roommate with Landlord's consent or any other person or entity entitled under the terms of a Rental Agreement for the use or occupancy of any Rental Unit and (i) has the legal responsibility for the payment of Rent for a Rental Unit or (ii) has agreed to pay the Rent for a Rental Unit; "Tenant" includes a resident as defined in Civil Code, Section 800.8, a person who occupies a vessel/boat for which there is a maritime residential tenancy, or a duly appointed conservator or legal guardian of a Tenant as defined in this section, but excludes a property manager who occupies a Dwelling Unit on the property and has a written agreement with the Landlord under which the property manager does not pay the full amount of Rent that would otherwise be paid for a Comparable Rental Unit on the property.